Andrew-Philpott/type-dad-jokes/README.md

 * Jack: Jest testing, HTML construction, traffic light animation
 * Jiwon: API utilization, visual interactive keyboard

+  Team members contributed beyond their areas of responsibility.
+The areas listed above outline the largest contributors in each part of the project.

 ## Specs

 - _Spec: The application should not show the start game screen if a name isn't entered in the "Enter your name box" and submit is clicked._